digitalrebar/provision/doc/faq-troubleshooting.rst

 Of course, you can apply a Param to a Profile, and apply that Profile to a group of Machines if desired.

 .. note:: The Digital Rebar default kickstart and preseeds have Digital Rebar specific interactions that may be necessary to replicate.
-Please review the default kickstart and preseeds for patterns ane examples you may need to re-use.
+Please review the default kickstart and preseeds for patterns and examples you may need to re-use.
+We HIGHLY recommend you start with a `clone` operation of an existing Kickstart/Preseed file; and making appropriate modifications from that as a baseline.

 .. _rs_jq_examples: